 For more information about animal feed, please visit: Animal Food & Feeds

-For more information about turtle safety, please visit: Pet Turtles - A Common Source of Salmonella
+For more information about turtle safety, please visit: Pet Turtles - A Source of Germs

 For more information about vaccines for animal disease, please visit: Veterinary Biologics (USDA)

 Pharmacies– Pharmacists are licensed by their state board of pharmacy and must follow the rules and regulations of that state board.
 FDA is responsible for approving and regulating the drugs sold in pharmacies.
 Some pharmacies also compound drugs.
 FDA has rules and policies about compounding drugs that apply to those pharmacies.

 For more information about boards of pharmacy and for contact information for each state board of pharmacy, please visit the website of the National Association of Boards of Pharmacy (NABP)

 For more information about the compounding of animal drugs, please visit: Compounding of Animal Drugs

 Please refer questions about a specific drug for your animal or drug pricing to your veterinarian or pharmacist.